 A "PEG channel" is a channel, for public, educational, and governmental programming, made available by a VSP or cable operator for noncommercial use.
 The bill specifies the conditions under which a municipal corporation or township included in a video service area may require the VSP to provide PEG channels.
+(Currently, there are franchising authorities in Ohio to which PEG channels have been made available pursuant to authority under federal law (47 U.S.C.
+531).

-The VSP bears only the responsibility for the transmission to subscribers of the PEG channel programming.
+Under the bill, the VSP bears only the responsibility for the transmission to subscribers of the PEG channel programming once it is delivered to the VSP in the appropriate format.
+A video service provider must accept PEG channel content and programming that, at the least, meets the transmission standards of the National Television Standards Committee14 in effect on the bill's effective date.
 The operation of a PEG channel and the production of any programming that appears on the channel is the sole responsibility of the municipal corporation or township.
-It cannot require a VSP to provide any funds, services, programming, facilities, or equipment related to public, educational, or governmental use of channel capacity.
-The municipal corporation or township must ensure that any PEG channel content and programming it submits is compatible with the technology or protocol the VSP uses to deliver video service and cannot require or necessitate further alteration or change in content or transmission signal.
+Except as described below, it cannot require a VSP to provide any funds, services, programming, facilities, or equipment related to public, educational, or governmental use of channel capacity.